 LED is one form of lighting that has come into the mainstream in recent years, although it’s actually been around in one form or another since the 1960s.
-Today LED lights are used throughout our homes, offices and commercial premises.
+Today LED lights are used throughout our homes, offices and retail premises.

 Let’s start with the acronym LED which stands for Light Emitting Diode and is the name for an electronic component which gives off light.
 These diodes are assembled into lamps, called luminaires.
 Unlike traditional halogen bulbs, which produce incandescence from heat, LEDs produce light electronically.

 We have a wide range of LED lighting to suit your needs.
 Browse our online shop.

 LED bulbs are far more energy-efficient than conventional incandescent light bulbs and have a much longer operating life.
 They offer instant light without having to ‘warm-up’ to reach their full brightness and emit less heat than a filament bulb and therefore safer than traditional bulbs.
 This reduces the risk of fire caused by high-temperature bulbs.
 The disposal of LED bulbs is also more environmentally friendly as they don’t contain any dangerous chemicals or mercury.

 Anywhere!
 From restaurants and offices to warehouses, factories and homes, LED lighting can be used in a wide range of settings.
 Commercial properties demand robust lighting and superior illumination and LEDs offer the ideal solution.
 Over recent years, technology has rapidly brought LEDs into competitive pricing with traditional alternatives.
 As such, LEDs can be introduced as standard for most lighting needs, including domestic settings and exterior lighting solutions.

 Until relatively recently, LED lighting was fairly limited.
 However, advances in technology now mean there are a range of standard styles and fittings available.